nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 let result2 = Reflect.isExtensible(2);
 ```

-This restriction is similar to the difference between `Object.getPrototypeOf()` and `Reflect.getPrototypeOf()`, as lower-level functionality has stricter error checks than their higher-level counterparts.
+This restriction is similar to the difference between the `Object.getPrototypeOf()` and `Reflect.getPrototypeOf()` methods, as the method with lower-level functionality has stricter error checks than its higher-level counterpart.

 The `Object.preventExtensions()` and `Reflect.preventExtensions()` methods are also very similar.
-The `Object.preventExtensions()` method always returns the value that was passed to it as an argument even if the value is not an object.
-The `Reflect.preventExtensions()` method, on the other hand, throws an error if the argument is not an object; if the argument is an object, then `Reflect.preventExtensions()` returns `true` when the operation succeeds or `false` if not.
+The `Object.preventExtensions()` method always returns the value that was passed to it as an argument even if the value isn't an object.
+The `Reflect.preventExtensions()` method, on the other hand, throws an error if the argument isn't an object; if the argument is an object, then `Reflect.preventExtensions()` returns `true` when the operation succeeds or `false` if not.
 For example:

 ```js
 let result1 = Object.preventExtensions(2);